timmooore/COEN390-HydroHomie/README.md

    - Reference relevant issues in commit messages and pull requests.
    - Use issues to discuss and plan new features or bug fixes.

-## Begin Your Happy Drivers Journey

-Join us on Happy Drivers, where every reservation is a step into a joyful adventure.